etienne-dldc/react-store-reconciler/README.md

     setCount(p => p - 1);
   }, []);

-  return ReactStore.Node.object({
+  // Here ReactStore.Node.object is only usefull for typings
+  // we could also return the object directly in plain JS return ReactStore.Node.object({
+    // return as many CounterStore as count
     counters: new Array(count)
       .fill(null)
       .map((v, i) => CounterStore({ index: i, key: i })),